Cybersecurity for Infrastructure Summit

 CIOs and CISOs need to find ways to protect the entire IT/OT landscape, including all physical assets and industrial processes.
 To achieve this, OT and IoT security needs to be part of an overall digital security strategy managed by a collaborative IT/OT team.

-At the Cybersecurity for Infrastructure Summit, over 200 senior executives will come together to discuss strategies and find solutions for achieving operational integrity and cyber-resilience.
+At the Cybersecurity for Infrastructure Summit, senior executives have gathered together and discussed strategies to find solutions for achieving operational integrity and cyber-resilience.

 Summit will start in...